SporeSun/README-Generator/README.md

-# README Generator
+# Note-Taker

   MIT

   ## Description

-  I was motivated to simplify my development process by making my readme writing automated into an application.
-I built it because I'm lazy beyond belief and love to simplify my process.
-It solves the problem of copying and pasting things into a readme template and just following prompts.
-I learned how to effectively piecewise inquirer prompts into functions
+  I was motivated to build this to improve my organization and keep on task.
+I built it to improve my comprehension of the source material.
+It solves the deficits my ADHD creates, and I learned how to more effectively routes things and store things effectively outside of browser storage.

   ## Table of Contents (Optional)